opentracing-contrib/java-reactor/README.md

 # OpenTracing Reactor Instrumentation
 OpenTracing instrumentation for Reactor.
-This instrumentation library was once based on [spring-cloud-sleuth's reactor instrumentation](https://github.com/spring-cloud/spring-cloud-sleuth/tree/master/spring-cloud-sleuth-core/src/main/java/org/springframework/cloud/sleuth/instrument/reactor).
+Basically a copy of what was done in https://github.com/rsocket/rsocket-rpc-java/tree/master/rsocket-rpc-core/src/main/java/io/rsocket/rpc/tracing

 Allows wrapping any Mono or Flux in a span that starts on subscription and ends on complete, cancel or error signal.
 Reference to an active span is stored in subscription context during subscribe() invocation and the next span upstream